Obtanix – The Definition of the Pyramid Scheme

 What Exactly Does Obtanix Offer You?

-Apparently, these unrealistic returns result from the various investments the site makes on the cryptocurrency scene.
-This vague and generic explanation will have to suffice, because we are not offered anything else in this regard at the site.
+Apparently, these unrealistic returns result from the various investments the site makes in the cryptocurrency scene.
+This vague and generic explanation will have to suffice, because we are not offered anything else in this regard on the site.

 The Starter package costs $500, offering the same ROI, but better fast-track bonuses and more Xenos.
 In fact, as the tiers go up, only the fast-track bonuses and the Xenos quantities increase, in yet another proof that we are indeed dealing with a pyramid scheme here.
 The Advance account costs $2,500 and the Premium one, $10,000.